I’m sure you’ve noticed: vocal lessons are not cheap.

 Learning on your own, you could easily be doing something wrong without even knowing it, until it is too late.
 You could end up with a cracked voice or much, much worse.
 With a teacher, you learn the right exercises to prevent things like vocal break.

-Final Thoughts On What Vocal Lessons Can Teach You
+What Vocal Lessons Can Teach You: Final Thoughts

 It is perfectly possible to teach yourself how to sing at home, but vocal lessons will speed up the process.
 Working with a coach will also help you avoid picking up bad habits that can be very difficult to correct down the road, because a coach will catch those mistakes before they become habits.

 If you’re just starting out with singing and are not yet sure how seriously you want to pursue it, it makes sense to learn on your own.
 Why pay when you’re not yet sure about it.
 But if you know for sure that you want to be a singer, I highly recommend investing in some vocal lessons.